ThisIsWUQ/SQL-and-ChurnAnlysis-PowerBI/README.md

 * While California has the highest customer service calls, it also has the highest churn rate.
 This suggests that there should be improvement in the customer service.

 ## SQL-Application
-This repo contains how I used SQL and designed data warehouse scheme to assist documenting a report
+This demonstrates how I used SQL and design data warehouse scheme to assist documenting a report